4d/docs/website/translated_docs/fr/FormObjects/checkbox_overview.md

 ### OS X Gradient

-The OS X Gradient check box button style is nearly identical to the [Bevel](#bevel) button style.
+Le style du bouton OS X Gradient est presque identique au style du bouton [Bevel](#bevel).
 As with the Bevel button style, the OS X Gradient button style combines the appearance of the [Regular](#regular) button style with the [Toolbar Button](#toolbar-button) button style's behavior.

 The OS X Gradient button style has a light gray background with a title and may be displayed as a two-tone system button on macOS.
 Il est généralement associé à une [image à 4 états](properties_TextAndPicture.md#number-of-states).